Most Convenient Maui Stays

 ***We’re heartbroken after a devastating wildfire tore through our historic town of Lahaina on August 8, 2023, burning down 5 square miles of local homes and businesses.
 The rebuild will take years, and we’re monitoring the situation closely to keep our readers as best informed as possibly can.
 West Maui is open to responsible, mindful, and respectful visitors starting October 8, 2023***

-Lahaina was one of the most historic towns on Maui.
-The enclave was once a whaling village and the former capital of the Kingdom of Hawaii.
+We originally published this blog before the Lahaina fire.
+Lahaina was one of the most historic towns on Maui—once a whaling village and the former capital of the Kingdom of Hawaii.
 Up until the fire, this town was famous for its walkable Front Street, dotted with an electric blend of art galleries, bars, t-shirt shops, and eateries.
 Lahaina was also home to a small boat harbor, where dozens of ocean activities like fishing trips, sunset cruises, whale watches, and snorkel tours were offered.

 Convenient Maui Stays Lahaina